the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 But here’s the thing: writing forces clarity.
 It’s structured, disciplined thinking—the antidote to passive scrolling and context collapse.
-So instead of just trying to absorb the AI firehose through nightly cram sessions, I’d rather carve out time to process it thoughtfully.
+So instead of just trying to drink from the AI firehose through nightly cram sessions, I’d rather carve out time to process it thoughtfully.
 Writing helps slow things down just enough to actually learn.

 #### Reason \# 3: I love to write

-This is the biggest, most honest reason I'm doing this - I genuinely love writing.
+This is the biggest, most honest reason I'm doing this: I genuinely love writing.
 I always have.

-Picture me at 5, lugging around a pen and a spiral notebook like it was mission-critical equipment—writing, doodling, documenting the grand drama of snack time.
+Picture me at 5, lugging around a pen and a spiral notebook like it was mission-critical equipment--drafting, doodling, and documenting the grand drama of snack time.

-Many folks think I went to grad school because I love STEM, but secretly, it's because I love writing -- _especially_ about STEM.
+Many folks think I went to grad school because I love STEM, but secretly, it's because I love writing, _especially_ about STEM.

-And if I'm being _perfectly_ honest, I do worry that as AI continues integrating deeply into our lives, I along with most everyone else will write less and less.
+And if I'm being perfectly honest, I do worry that as AI continues integrating deeply into our lives, I along with most everyone else will write less and less.
 I'm hoping that committing to a blog will keep my writing skills sharp, and really just keep me writing.